McLoughlin Area Plan

 McLoughlin Area Plan - Implementation Team (MAP-IT)

-MAP-IT was recognized by the Clackamas County Board of Commissioners on February 12, 2013 (Letter of Recognition) and submits quarterly reports to the Board.
+MAP-IT was recognized by the Clackamas County Board of Commissioners in 2013 (Letter of Recognition) and submits quarterly reports to the Board.

 For more information about MAP-IT activities, contact MAP-IT Chair Ed Gronke (email@example.com).

 McLoughlin Area Plan Phase I (MAP 1) -- McLoughlin Area Plan Vision Framework

 McLoughlin Area Plan Phase II (MAP 2) -- MAP Phase II Report